Artarmon: Media

 The studios of the Special Broadcasting Service, a public television station, are located in Herbert Street.
 Until 2003, the Australian Broadcasting Corporation was located on the Pacific Highway, at Gore Hill.
 Fox Sports is headquartered on Broadcast Way near the Pacific Highway at Gore Hill.
 The Seven Network and Network 10 broadcast from a high transmission tower, operated by TXA in Hampden Road.
 The Nine Network had its studios in the adjacent suburb of Willoughby.

 Transport

 Artarmon railway station is on the North Shore railway line of the Sydney Trains network.
 The Gore Hill Freeway meets the Pacific Highway at Artarmon.
 Buses to the Sydney CBD operate from the Pacific Highway.
 There are links to Chatswood via Mowbray Road and Pacific Highway, Northbridge and Willoughby via Artarmon Road, St Leonards via Hampden Rd and Lane Cove via Pacific Highway.

 There is a shopping street on Hampden Road, between Jersey Road and Brand Street, which comprises various business, across the road from the Artarmon Railway Station.

 Schools

 Artarmon Public School, opened in 1910, is a primary school serving the local community.
-It is one of the best schools to study in academically and is the only school with 2 Opportunity Classes (OC).
+It is the only school with 2 Opportunity Classes (OC).
 It was ranked 1st in 2018.
 Since then, the number of Opportunity Classes at Artarmon Public School is set to be reduced from 60 to 30 beginning in 2025.